 - Third, click factors: how many clicks your snippets get in comparison to your competitors.
 You can use micro layouts, comments, ratings widgets via external websites and many more to improve your snippets.

 You can influence either external factors, or internal.
-Snippet formatting and proper use of text in meta tags “title” and “description” are very important, though only able to add a few percent to your traffic volume.
+An example of internal optimisation is html rich snippet formatting and proper use of text in meta tags “title” and “description” are very important, though only able to add a few percent to your traffic volume.
 Let’s take a closer look.

 A bit of history: the time of working with external factors has long gone